LG Optimus 3D

+The LG Optimus 3D (marketed as the LG Thrill 4G in the USA) is a touchscreen smartphone from LG Electronics, announced at Mobile World Congress on 12 February 2011.
+It was notable for being the first mobile phone to feature a glasses-free 3D (stereoscopic) display.

-The LG Optimus 3D (or LG Thrill 4G in the USA) is a 3D-enabled Android 2.2 Froyo (Android 4.0 Ice Cream Sandwich upgradeable) 3D mobile device released on 7 July 2011 in the UK and advertised as the world's first full 3D mobile phone.
+LG Optimus 3D runs Android 2.2 Froyo and is upgradable to Android 4.0 Ice Cream Sandwich.
+It was released on 7 July 2011 in the UK and advertised as the world's first full 3D mobile phone.
 It has 512 MB of RAM and 8 GB of onboard storage, which can be expanded by up to 32 GB using a micro SDHC card.
 The phone features two 5 MP back-facing cameras that are capable of filming 720p 3D and Full HD 1080p in 2D, while pictures taken in 2D mode are 5 MP and 3 MP when taking a 3D picture.
 It also includes a VGA front-facing camera for video-calling.
 The phone features a 3D user interface which allows the users to access 3D content, such as YouTube in 3D, 3D games and apps, or 3D gallery with a push of a button.